Creating a Modern Kitchen in a Georgian Home

 Before beginning any renovation, it’s important to identify and preserve key architectural features.
 Cornices, ceiling roses, fireplaces, and original woodwork contribute to the authenticity of the space.
 These elements can coexist beautifully with modern additions if thoughtfully considered.
 For instance, custom cabinetry can be designed to sit below original cornices, or island units can be placed to maintain views of original fireplaces.

+High ceilings and floor to ceiling windows provide the prefect setting for a circular table and chairs in this Georgian kitchen.
 Working with the scale and size of the windows a built-in banquette has been created that perfectly complements the space, providing both form and function

 Choosing the Right Materials

 Materials should honour the home’s character while offering durability and function.
 Natural materials like marble, limestone, and wood age gracefully and sit harmoniously in Georgian settings.
 Painted cabinetry in historically accurate colours — soft greys, sage greens, or deep navy — can provide a modern touch while echoing traditional palettes.
-Aged brass or antique bronze fittings also blend beautifully with the patina of a Georgian interior.
+Aged brass or antique bronze fittings also blend beautifully with the patina of a Georgian kitchen interior.

 Sage green classical Georgian kitchen